 This is a complex area where legal advice will almost certainly be required.

-Employers are alert to the risks inherent in any dismissal – including voluntary redundancy – and are likely to ask employees who are leaving to sign a compromise agreement.
+Employers are alert to the risks inherent in any dismissal – including voluntary redundancy – and are likely to ask employees who are leaving to sign a settlement agreement.
 These are legally binding and usually exclude all rights to take action after the date of leaving, to cover a wide range of issues including employment law and personal injury claims.

-It is a legal requirement of a compromise agreement, for it to be legally binding, that the person signing it must have had the benefit of independent legal advice to explain exactly what the individual is signing away rights to and, usually to ensure that they fully understand all the clauses that they are signing up to.
+It is a legal requirement of a settlement agreement, for it to be legally binding, that the person signing it must have had the benefit of independent legal advice to explain exactly what the individual is signing away rights to and, usually to ensure that they fully understand all the clauses that they are signing up to.

-If a member approaches you for advice regarding a compromise agreement, you will need to refer the matter to your full time officer or bargaining area.
+If a member approaches you for advice regarding a settlement agreement, you will need to refer the matter to your full time officer or bargaining area.
 PCS can provide the necessary service for independent legal advice via our solicitors.
 Costs are usually covered by the employer.

 Trigger dates for time limits